acloonan/dc2-cluster-triaxiality/README.md

 July 2020 - Present

 ## Short Project Overview
-I'm interested in estimating cluster ellipticity and orientation within the [cosmoDC2](https://github.com/LSSTDESC/cosmodc2) simulated dataset.
+I'm interested in estimating galaxy cluster ellipticity and orientation within the [cosmoDC2](https://github.com/LSSTDESC/cosmodc2) simulated dataset.
 I'd also be curious about utilizing and comparing different methods or proxies for such a task.
 I'll be starting by focusing primarily on cluster member distribution using quadrupole moment calculations.
 One other possible proxy for later on would be the shape and orientation of the brightest cluster galaxy (BCG).

 Work currently in progress.